mazeyqian/mazey/README.md

 [l-image]: https://img.shields.io/npm/l/mazey
 [l-url]: https://github.com/mazeyqian/mazey

 Mazey's functional library for front end.
 There are already many excellent libraries for front end development, but it is general to create a file named `utils.js` or `common.js` to supply common functions in projects.
-I feel tired to copy similar functions among projects, so I will consistently update the library during my front end career.
+I feel tired to copy similar functions among projects again and again, so I will consistently update the library during my front end career.

 ## Install